Temigo/nu-wiki/chain/train.md

 4. GNN clustering for EM showers
 5. Interaction clustering (GNN again)

-3. and 4. can be done in parallel.
+Note: 3. and 4. can be done in parallel.